Unusual places in Paris

-Paris is very special to me and I’ve been fortunate enough to be able to visit on many occasions.
-And, whilst of course, I always love stomping back over some of our favourite territories, our familiarity with this great city now means that we can spread our wings a little further and get to know the real Paris.
+Paris is very special to us and we’ve been fortunate enough to be able to visit on many occasions.
+And, whilst of course, we always love stomping back over some of our favourite territory, our familiarity with this great city now means that we can spread our wings a little further and get to know the real Paris.

 Canal St-Martin and the Bassin de la Villette